Warehouses in North America incur about $500,000 in losses every eleven days due to unforeseen risks.

 - Prevent water from entering the building by installing permanent or removable barriers to seal doors, windows, and other openings.

 - Raise electrical sockets to keep them clear of possible flood water.

 Due to their high volume of inventory, warehouses and distribution centres are often at high risk for burglary and theft from both internal and external parties.
 Internal threats are posed by employees and third parties hired by the organization, while external threats would involve general thieves.

 To reduce the chance of security risks, consider the following:

 - Use separate areas for dispatching and receiving goods.
 Where possible, provide physical barriers between these two areas.

 - Keep the gate to the exterior yard area locked at all times when the warehouse is closed.

-- Provide audible exit alarms on all doors designated as emergency exit only doors.
+- Provide audible exit alarms on all emergency exit doors.